Our Mission

 While rent stabilization expansion has been slowed, other tenant protections have spread like wildfire throughout the region.
 In 2024, NY state passed a version of Good Cause Eviction that allowed upstate cities to opt into Good Cause Eviction.
 In the year since, 12 cities and towns have successfully opted in, providing tens of thousands of tenants with rights they've never had.

 New Good Cause Eviction rights throughout the Hudson Valley and a finally enforceable 15% rent reduction in Kingston means that after years under siege, tenants can go on the offensive.
-The Hudson Valley Tenants Union was founded by tenants and organizers from Stony Run to help others organize and build tenant power in all of our communities.
+The Hudson Valley Tenants Union was founded by tenants and organizers in Kingston to help others organize and build tenant power throughout the region we call home.

 Recently Won Rights